shahimclt/starrynight/README.md

 ## Usage

 Feel free to clone the project and build it yourself.
-Or ifyouare feeling lazy, grab the apk from [releases](https://github.com/shahimclt/starrynight/releases) and get going.
+Or if you're feeling lazy, grab the apk from [releases](https://github.com/shahimclt/starrynight/releases) and get going.

 ## Other Projects